KOYYADOONDYSAIVYSHNAVI/reserve-equipments/README.md

-# API-ify the Reservation System
+# API-ify the Reserve the Equipments System

 ## Overview
 Created an API-enabled version of the reservation system that we've already worked on.
 Used FastAPI, which allows you to write API applications fairly easily.